solkim-83/tp/docs/DeveloperGuide.md

 * No change if there are no attendees to add.
 * If the user indicates the indices of the contacts in the contact list they would want to add.
-  * The `Person`s representing the contacts are retrieved using the indices.
+  * The `Person`s representing the contacts are retrieved using the indices provided by user input.
   * A `FauxPerson` is created for each of them
   * `FauxPerson`s are grouped into a set and set as the `Event`'s attendees.